gyulab/gyulab.github.io/_posts/Research@Gatech/2026-08-13-agentic-workflow-tcad.md

 9. Summarize convergence status, extracted metrics, and limitations.
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;The practical difference is simple: `AGENTS.md` tells the agent the standing safety rules; `SKILL.md` tells it the ordered procedure for a repeatable task.
+&nbsp;&nbsp;&nbsp;&nbsp;In short, `AGENTS.md` defines the standing project rules, while `SKILL.md` defines the steps for a repeatable task.

 <br>

-# Local Manual-Search Architecture
+# Local manual-search architecture

-&nbsp;&nbsp;&nbsp;&nbsp;TCAD syntax depends on the installed release and the licensed tools available in the lab.
-An agent should not guess syntax from memory or internet snippets.
-A safer architecture is local manual search:
+&nbsp;&nbsp;&nbsp;&nbsp;TCAD syntax depends on the installed release and the tools licensed by the lab.
+The agent should not guess from memory or rely on internet snippets.
+It should search approved local manuals instead:

 1. Store approved manual PDFs in a non-public `knowledge/raw/` folder on the SSH host.
 2. Register each document with product, release, access class, and hash metadata.